Anubothu-Aravind/mails_sender/README.md

 ### Acknowledgements

-Special thanks to the Kognitiv Club at KL University for their mission to foster collaboration and innovation in Artificial Intelligence.
+Special thanks to the Intelligentsia Club at KL University for their mission to foster collaboration and innovation in Artificial Intelligence.